gmarty/blog/posts/trigonometricFunctions.md

   return Math.sqrt(segment1 * segment1 + segment2 * segment2);
 }

-// Alternatively, this function is polyfilled as follow: function hypot(segment1, segment2) {
+// Alternatively, this function is polyfilled as follow and is said to be faster albeit less precise: function hypot(segment1, segment2) {
   segment1 = Math.abs(segment1);
   segment2 = Math.abs(segment2);